jasonmrimer/narwhal/README.md

 #### Acceptance Tests
 * Ensure that the client has been built and that the app server is running locally.
+* Be sure that all dependencies are installed with `cd acceptance && bundle install`.
 * `cd acceptance && bundle exec rspec`

 #### All tests